Sociology of law: Modern sociology of law

 The sociology of law became clearly established as an academic field of learning and empirical research after the Second World War.
 After World War II, the study of law was not central in sociology, although some well-known sociologists did write about the role of law in society.
 In the work of Talcott Parsons, for instance, law is conceived as an essential mechanism of social control.
 In response to the criticisms that were developed against functionalism, other sociological perspectives of law emerged.
 Critical sociologists, developed a perspective of law as an instrument of power.
 However, other theorists in the sociology of law, such as Philip Selznick, argued that modern law became increasingly responsive to a society's needs and had to be approached morally as well.
-Still other scholars, most notably the American sociologist Donald Black, developed a resolutely scientific theory of law on the basis of a paradigm of pure sociology.
+Still other scholars, most notably the American sociologist Donald Black (whose 1976 book The Behavior of Law is considered a foundational and core text for the subfield), developed a resolutely scientific theory of law on the basis of a paradigm of pure sociology.
 As "pure science" sociology of law is not concentrated on offenders, but on the functions or consequences of disorder, violence and criminality, approached as products of the physical and social environment determined by law, morality, education and all other forms of social organization.
 In turn, as ´´applied science´´ it is focused on the solution of concrete problems, which is why - given the theoretical and methodological shortcomings of the study of causes and effects particularly in crime-related matters - the attention of contemporary sociologists is absorbed in the identification and analysis of risk factors (e.g., turning children and youth in potential offenders) and protective factors (tending to bring about "normal" personalities and ´"good" community members) Equally broad in orientation, but again different, is the autopoietic systems theory of the German sociologist Niklas Luhmann, who presents law or "the legal system" as one of the ten function systems (see functional differentiation) of society.

 All collective human life is directly or indirectly shaped by law.
 Law is like knowledge, an essential and all-pervasive fact of the social condition.